fbpx

 What Increases Your Chance of Falling?

 While the risk of falling increases with age, simply getting older isn’t generally the only cause of falls.
-Other factors that may increase the risk for falling include:
+Other factors that may increase the risk of falling include:

 • Muscle weakness.
 Many older adults have lost some degree of muscle strength or tone, which can affect overall physical fitness.